samlaubscher/Bristol-Blackbook/README.md

 ### **All Works Main Home Page**

 This page acts as the home page, displaying all available works uploaded to the database.
-At the top, users are able to search works according to the artist/crew name, style or type.
+The page displays 9 works per page, pagination pages and links are clearly visible at the bottom of the images panels.
+At the top, users are able to search works according to the artist name.
 Users are also able to filter results and order them in several different ways by clicking the Order By dropdown button in the top right.
 Each work is rendered as a medium sized image panel, which displays information for the work when hovered.

 ### **Register & Login Pages**

 These pages display the logo with a form below allowing users to enter both a username and password.
 They allow users to either create a new account or login to an existing one by entering these unique values.
+Registration requires the user to enter their password twice.
 The application will run validation and authentication on passwords and usernames for character and invalid or existing data checks.

 ### **Profile Page**

 When a user logs into their account, they will be directed to their own profile page.
 This will display their name, as well as any content that have contributed to the site in a concise manner.
-They will also have the option to edit/delete their account or any personally created content.
+They will also have the option to delete their account or any personally created content.

 ### **Logout**